 While Juno is at the mechanics, mom and I are tackling the curtains and upholstery.
 She'd finished one side of the dinette prior:

 She used the old cushions as a template, and we salvaged the vinyl backings and the zippers.
-That's five inches of high…Continue
+That's five inches of high density foam.
+Not cheap, but they cut, wrapped and glued the batting on for us.
+It sits well…Continue

 Apparently my previous post was lost when I did a couple of edits, so going to try again and split it into two parts.
 If you think you've read it before, then you probably did!
 LOL!